norihiro/slidetextbridge/README.md

-# Text Feed from Microsoft PowerPoint
+# Live Text Bridge from Presentation

-This tool retrieves text from the current presentation on Microsoft PowerPoint, modifies the text, and send it to OBS Studio.
+This tool retrieves text from the current presentation on Microsoft PowerPoint or LibreOffice Impress, modifies the text, and send it to OBS Studio.

-This tool bridges Microsoft PowerPoint and OBS Studio during live event.
+This tool bridges from presentation texts to streaming lower-thirds during live event.
-While a PowerPoint slideshow is being displayed in-person, this tool retrieves the current slide's text, optionally applies small modifications, and sends it to OBS Studio to be shown in a *Text Source*
+While a presentation slideshow is being displayed in-person, this tool retrieves the current slide's text, optionally applies small modifications, and sends it to OBS Studio to be shown in a *Text Source*